craftcms/docs/docs/6.x/extend/disks.md

 ```

 Craft takes care of populating an instance of your filesystem class with incoming settings from the edit screen in the control panel.
+The shape of this configuration object depends on the underlying adapter.
+A `driver` key is always required, which must match one of the built-in or third-party storage adapters.

 ::: tip
-If your filesystem relies on a non-standard Flysystem adapter, you may need to add it to your `composer.json`.
+If your filesystem relies on a Flysystem adapter that is not already supported in Laravel, you may need to add it to your `composer.json`.
 In our example, that would be `gliterd/laravel-backblaze-b2`.
 :::

 To register a filesystem type, listen for the `\CraftCms\Cms\Filesystem\Events\RegisterFilesystemTypes` event: